 2.9.
-RAIL SAFETY INTERFACE AGREEMENTS
+RAIL SAFETY

-Council has entered into a Rail Safety Interface Agreement with Australian Rail Track Corporation in accordance with the Rail Safety Act 2006.
 A road manager must identify and assess, so far as is reasonably practicable, risks to safety that arise from the existence or use of any rail crossing that is part of the road or path infrastructure and determine measures to manage, so far as is reasonably practicable, any risks identified and assessed.